-694 killed in Myanmar after earthquake
+More than 1,000 killed in Myanmar after earthquake

 At least 10 deaths were reported in neighbouring Thailand.

-Six hundred and ninety-four persons died and 1,670 others were injured in Myanmar following a strong earthquake on Friday, AFP quoted the country’s military government as saying.
+More than 1,000 persons died and nearly 2,400 others were injured in Myanmar following a strong earthquake on Friday, AFP quoted the country’s military government as saying on Saturday.

 The earthquake struck near central Myanmar’s Mandalay city on Friday morning.
 Mandalay is the country’s second-largest city by population.